 - Older Age People: As people age, magnesium absorption from the gut decreases.
-In addition, older people are more likely to have medical conditions or take medications that affect magnesium levels.
+In addition, older people are more likely to have medical conditions or take medications affecting magnesium levels.

-- Excessive Alcohol: People who are suffering from chronic alcoholism have poor diets, gastrointestinal issues, and other deficiencies that all lead to a magnesium deficiency.
+- Excessive Alcohol: People who are suffering from chronic alcoholism have poor diets, gastrointestinal issues and other deficiencies leading to a magnesium deficiency.

 How To Know If You Are Magnesium Deficient

 If you don’t have a doctor to discuss these issue with, you may want to check out this health plan service I recommend.
 They can find you the right plan for you at affordable prices.
-Check out my blog post about it right here.
+Check out their services at their website and get a quote, eHealth Insurance.

 What minerals are good for lowering blood pressure?
 The following minerals are valuable for lowering blood pressure: magnesium, potassium and calcium.
-All three minerals play substantial roles in blood vessel health that help to lower blood pressure.
+All three minerals play substantial roles in blood vessel health helping to lower blood pressure.

 Can too much magnesium cause high blood pressure?
 Too much magnesium will not cause high blood pressure.
 In fact, too much magnesium may cause low blood pressure.
 Other serious side effects including irregular heart beat, slowed breathing, coma, diarrhea, abdominal cramping, nausea, confusion and even death.

 How many points does magnesium lower blood pressure?
 22 studies concluded magnesium supplementation decreased systolic blood pressure by 3-4 mm Hg and diastolic blood pressure by 2-3 mm Hg.
 A study in 2006 found magnesium supplementation lowered diastolic blood pressure by 2.2 mm Hg in 545 people with high blood pressure.